What to see in Luang Prabang

 Luang Prabang Attractions

-The former Royal Palace, a mixture of French and Lao architecture, is now a museum preserving the possessions of the…
+The former Royal Palace is a mixture of French and Lao architecture, and is now a museum.
+It preserves the monarchy's possessions and has one of the glitziest interiors around.
+A three-headed elephant…

 Become our Luang Prabang Travel Expert